 Recent performance highlights include Arvo Pärt's Fratres with the composer himself present at St John's Smith Square, Schubert's Rondo in A Major for Violin and Strings at Festival Musikdorf Ernen broadcast live on Radio Swiss Classic, a recital with Huw Watkins in Belfast and Dvorak and Mendelssohn concerti in London.
-Upcoming performances include Beethoven concerti in the UK, several recitals at St John's Smith Square as part of Mathilde's place on the Young Artist Scheme, including a world premiere of a commission by Sally Beamish, concertos with the Orchestra of St John's at the Pitville Pump Room and Oxford's Ashmolean Museum and chamber music at Prussia Cove alongside Anthony Marwood.
+Upcoming performances include Beethoven concerti in the UK, several recitals at St John's Smith Square as part of Mathilde's place on the Young Artist Scheme, including a world premiere of a commission by Sally Beamish, and concerti with the Orchestra of St John's at the Pitville Pump Room and Oxford's Ashmolean Museum.

 Mathilde's studies began at the Royal College of Music Junior Department where she was a Tsukanov Scholar taught by Viktoria Grigoreva and David Takeno.
 Mathilde subsequently studied at the Royal Academy of Music as a full scholarship student under György Pauk, graduating in July 2017 with First Class Honours and the Regency Award for notable achievement, the Louise Child Memorial Prize for highest-achieving graduate and the Marjorie Heyward Fund for the highest violin mark of the year.
 She will be starting her Masters degree at the Hochschule für Musik und Theater München in October under Professor Mi-kyung Lee, funded by the Countess of Munster Musical Trust.
 Additional inspiration has come from masterclases with violinists such as Leonidas Kavakos, Maxim Vengerov, Mihaela Martin, Pierre Amoyal, Miriam Fried and Igor Ozim.
 Mathilde has also received invaluable advice from members of the London Haydn Quartet, Alina Ibragimova and Tasmin Little.